Patriots’ Day 2026

 Parking and Transportation:

 Due to road closures and increased staff, parking will be limited at our museums.
 All are within walking distance of the town center, with Munroe Tavern the farthest distance at about 1 mile.
-Handicapped parking will be available at the Depot, Hancock-Clarke House, and Munroe Tavern.
+Handicapped parking will be available Munroe Tavern.
 Please see the map below for reference.

 Health, Safety, and Accessibility: